 We’ve laid out our tips here:

-In the following points, we’re going to give you a list of different ways to ensure your machine learning models are used in the best way.
+In the following points, we’re going to give you a list of different ways to ensure your data science models are used in the best way.
 But we’re starting out with the most important point of all.

 The truth is that at this point in machine learning, many people never get started at all.
 This happens for many reasons.
 The technology is complicated, the buy-in perhaps isn’t there, or people are just trying too hard to get everything e-x-a-c-t-l-y right.
 So here’s Charlie’s recommendation: